-- Top 10 finish – Select which player you think will finish in the top 10 of the tournament
+- Top 10 Finish – Select which player you think will finish in the top 10 of the tournament.

 - Top European/American/Australian/Rest of the World – Choose which player from each part of the world will finish highest ranked.
 If two or more players are tied then bookmakers will pay out on all results.

 - 1st Round 3 Balls – You can select the winner of the 3 ball groupings.
-It doesn’t matter where they are in the tournament all the need to do is be the highest ranked player from that three ball.
+It doesn’t matter where they are in the tournament all they need to do is be the highest ranked player from that three ball.

 - Top 5 Finish – Select a player to finish in the top 5 at the end of the tournament.
 Any tied positions are included in this market.